santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_1_WBP1/module_1_WBP1.md

 <br><br>

 ---
-#### Genome assembly metrics exercise <a name="genomes_exercise"></a>
+### _EXERCISE 1 - Genome assembly metrics_ <a name="genomes_exercise"></a>

 1. Find the two other genome assemblies from different _Brugia_ species in WormBase ParaSite, which are of lower quality than _Brugia malayi_.

-2. According to their scaffold statistics and BUSCO scores, which of these two assemblies is more contiguous and complete?
+3. According to their scaffold statistics and BUSCO scores, which of these two assemblies is more contiguous and complete?

 ---
 #### How to submit a genome to WormBase ParaSite? <a name="submit_genome"></a>